rockdisc/Book-of-Knowledge/Home.md

 ## To-do

 > [!todo]  Today
-> - [ ] Get rid of BLANK User files, replace them with the character pages and properties.
-> - [ ] Add more Characters, at least the ones that they have encountered already

 > [!warning]  Run On

 > [!info] Later
 > - [ ] Debate Band Camp Send
-> - [ ] Do Physics assignment
 > - [ ] Organize the notes I just titled main
+> - [ ] Get rid of BLANK User files, replace them with the character pages and properties.
+> - [ ] Add more Characters, at least the ones that they have encountered already

 > [!hint]  Long Term
 > - [ ] look at dual degree NOW